 fax: (212) 262-5152

 As a litigator with more than 30 years experience, Ms. Freeman has been trial and appellate counsel in precedent setting cases under both copyright and trademark law throughout the United States.
 She provides assistance in securing registration of copyrights and trademarks in the United States and developing plans for the worldwide exploitation and protection of creative property.
-She also regularly advises on international transactions involving the acquisition of rights in entertainment properties.
+She also regularly advises on international transactions involving the acquisition of rights in entertainment and media properties.

 - Robinson v.
 Sanctuary Records Group, Ltd. et al., 542 F. Supp.
 2d 284 (S.D.N.Y.
 2008).
 Trial and appellate counsel to defendant record company in breach of contract action.
 Secured judgment after trial that plaintiff recover no damages.